 Prerequisite: LWPS 230 or permission of the instructor.
-This course analyzes great political trials that have reflected the political controversies
+This course analyzes great political trials that have reflected the political controversies of their time.
+Western tradition of law and legal analysis through trials held in the United States, France and England will be examined and contrasted and compared with trials held under socialist, Islamic and indigenous political systems.

-PSCI 317 - Urban Politics (4.0)
+PSCI 317 - Urban Politics (3.0)